sureshvv/django-googlecloud-storage/README.md

 django-google-cloud-storage
 ===========================

-A file storage backend for django appengine projects that uses google cloud storage
+Google Cloud Storage file backend for Django

 If you run your projects on Google's appengine and you are using the django framework you might need this file backend since there is no way to upload files, images, etc on appengine.
 Although solutions exist for